ryba-io/ryba-ambari/kafka/broker/install.coffee.md

 | Kafka Broker | 9094  | sasl_http   | port               |
 | Kafka Broker | 9096  | sasl_https  | port               |

-IPTables rules are only inserted if the parameter "iptables.action" is set to "start" (default value).

-      @tools.iptables
-        header: 'IPTables'
-        if: options.iptables
-        rules: for protocol in options.protocols
-          chain: 'INPUT', jump: 'ACCEPT', dport: options.ports[protocol], protocol: 'tcp', state: 'NEW', comment: "Kafka Broker #{protocol}"

 ## Package

 Install the Kafka consumer package and set it to the latest version.
 Note, we